dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 ### DynamoDB Indexing in a Nutshell

-If you are new to DynamoDB and undertake data migration from another DB system like Mongo, I highly recommend you first read *through* DynamoDB docs.
+If you are new to DynamoDB and undertake data migration from another DB system like Mongo, I highly recommend you first read *through* [DynamoDB Developer Guide](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
 The prescription and guidance in there was absolutely necessary to successfuly migrate anything more complex than simple key/value pairs.

 Storage in DynamoDB is organized into *tables*, with each table being an indepenent unit with its own indexes, capacity, and scalability configuration.
 DynamoDB tables are similar to MongoDB collections in that the data they hold is independent.